Guidelines for Year 11

 All Year 11 students must have 12 lines in their timetable.
 Many courses are 6 months long and will count as 1 line.
 Where a course runs for a full year, it will count as 2 lines.
 In case you are unable to do a course, you can also choose 2 alternatives.

-Every student must do a course in English, Maths and Science (students need to talk to their teachers in these subjects for guidance on the best courses for them).
+Every student must do a course in English and Maths (students need to talk to their teachers in these subjects for guidance on the best courses for them).
+Including at least one science course in your programme is recommended.
 Check the pathways to subjects in Years 12 and 13 - make sure your chosen course will allow you to follow into the subjects you will need in future.
 If you are unsure, check with the teacher in charge - you can email them from the course page.

 Approximately 20 credits in Level One NCEA will be available.
 These will come primarily from English and Mathematics and focus on the required literacy and numeracy credits.